cu-mkp/sandbox/docs/fa21_alberts_naomi_final-project_ph-lesson.md

 ## Pre Lab Reading and Questions:

-**Reading**: Anna Marie Roos, “The Saline Chymistry of Color in Seventeenth-Century English Natural History” in Early Science and Medicine 20 (2015): 562-588, doi:
+**Reading**: Anna Marie Roos, “The Saline Chymistry of Color in Seventeenth-Century English Natural History” in *Early Science and Medicine* 20 (2015): 562-588, [<u>https://doi.org/10.1163/15733823-02046p11</u>](https://doi.org/10.1163/15733823-02046p11).
-[<u>https://doi.org/10.1163/15733823-02046p11</u>](https://doi.org/10.1163/15733823-02046p11).

 1. What are some of the different views expressed in the reading regarding color and its cause?